Are there risks from exposure to low levels of radiation?

 - there have been no observed health effects that are attributed to radiation exposure from the Fukushima accident, either among workers or the general public; and stress that

 - collective doses, aggregated from the exposure of large numbers of individuals to very low doses, should not be used to estimate numbers of radiation-induced health effects.

 Neither UNSCEAR nor ICRP defines clearly what is meant by "very low doses" in this context.
 Dr Higson will propose a definition and will argue that there is no risk from lower levels of exposure. p>

 Don Higson received a degree and PhD in chemical engineering from Imperial College, London.
 After working on the development of nuclear submarine propulsion for Rolls-Royce & Associates, he joined the Australian Atomic Energy Commission (now ANSTO) in 1964 and specialised in nuclear reactor safety assessment.
 He has worked as a consultant to the International Atomic Energy Agency on nuclear safety and safeguards.
 He is a Fellow of the Institution of Engineers Australia and Secretary of its Nuclear Engineering Panel, a Fellow of the Australasian Radiation Protection Society (ARPS), Vice President of the Australian Nuclear Association and a member of the International Nuclear Energy Academy.
 He retired from ANSTO in 1995 and founded the ARPS Newsletter, of which he is the Editor.

 ANA2013 Conference Friday, 11th October 2013

-The 10th biennial Australian Nuclear Association Conference on Nuclear Science and Engineering in Australia (ANA2013) will be held on Friday, 11th October 2013, in the Sydney Mechanics School of Arts, 280 Pitt St, Sydney.
+The 10th biennial Australian Nuclear Association Conference on Nuclear Science and Engineering in Australia (ANA2013) was held on Friday, 11th October 2013, in the Sydney Mechanics School of Arts, 280 Pitt St, Sydney.